iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Averaged Mapping.md

 The composition of averaged operator is still an averaged operator.
 Composition of nonexpansive operator would still be non-expansive too.
 Composition of firmly nonexpansive operator is not firmly nonexpansive anymore, it becomes an averaged operator.
-This fact is useful in the analysis of optimization algorithms.
+They are useful for analyzing the convergences of algorithms.

 #### **Thm | Composition of two Averaged Mapping**
 > Let $T_i \in \{\alpha_i-\text{Avg}\}$, for $i \in \{1, 2\}$ then the composition $T_2\circ T_1$ is $\alpha$-averaged with $\alpha = \frac{\alpha_1 + \alpha_2 - 2\alpha_1 \alpha_2}{1 - \alpha_1 \alpha_2}$.